pnp/pnpjs/docs/contributing/debugging.md

 ### Debug

-Place a break point within the promise resolution in your debug file and hit F5.
+Place a break point within the mydebug.ts file and hit F5.
 Your module should be run and your break point hit.
 You can then examine the contents of the objects and see the run time state.
 Remember you can also set breakpoints within the package src folders to see exactly how things are working during your debugging scenarios.

 ### Debug Module Next Steps